osmosis-labs/osmosis/networks/genesis-validators.md

 ### Import Validator Key

-The create a gentx, you will need the private key to an address that received an allocation in the airdrop.
+To create a gentx, you will need the private key to an address that received an allocation in the airdrop.

 There are a couple options for how to import a key into `osmosisd`.